mivanit/js-dev-toolkit/README.md

 - CSV export and clipboard copy
 - Nested key support (`stats.entropy`)

----

-### DataFrame
+## DataFrame

-Tabular data structure for manipulation and I/O.
+Tabular data structure for manipulation and I/O. Inspired by pandas/polars dataframes from python but extremely simplified for frontend use.

 ```javascript
 const df = new DataFrame([